Binary Cross Entropy aka Log Loss-The cost function used in Logistic Regression

 This article was published as a part of the Data Science Blogathon.

-Why is MSE not used as a cost function in Logistic Regression?
+- Why is MSE not used as a cost function of Logistic Regression?

-This article will cover the mathematics behind the Log Loss function with a simple example.
+- This article will cover the mathematics behind the Log Loss formula function with a simple example.

 Prerequisites for this article: